dehoisted/Yara-Rules/README.md

 ```

-Personally I use Yara with ImHex by putting all .yar files in "C:\Program Files\ImHex\yara"
+Personally I use Yara with ImHex (hex viewer/editor) by putting all .yar files in "C:\Program Files\ImHex\yara"

-It should look like this when a condition is met:
+It should look like this when a condition is met (using ImHex):
 ![image](https://user-images.githubusercontent.com/75084509/124402788-7f468a80-dd00-11eb-96e5-7fc80c2be011.png)

 # ImHex Info